MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-model.md

-# Add your own 3D model to an existing product
+# Add your own 3D model to an existing Dynamics 365 for Sales product

-If you have a 3D model stored in SharePoint or OneDrive, or on your local device, it’s simple to add it to a product included in a Dynamics 365 for Sales opportunity.
+If you have a 3D model stored in SharePoint or OneDrive, or on your local device, it’s simple to add it to a product included in a Dynamics 365 for Sales opportunity from Microsoft Dynamics 365 Product Visualize

 > [!NOTE]
 > 3D models must be in GLB format to link them to a product.